How to Navigate Hiring Seasonal Workers for the Holidays

 Many businesses are staffing their teams in preparation for the busy holiday season.
 If you’re considering hiring extra help but don’t know where to start, these steps can help.

 Figure out the basics

 If you’re pressed for time, it’s tempting to start your holiday hiring as quickly as possible.
 But before you do that, it’s important to determine your hiring budget, your needs, and the length of employment you’re hiring for.
 Are you looking to hire employees that will be terminated at the end of the busy season?
 Or temporary employees who have room to grow?
 Decide what you want early on and be transparent during the interviewing process.
 Most holiday workers expect that the position will be temporary, but make it clear to them if you plan on letting them go.

 Get all employee agreements in writing

-Whittled down you prospective candidates?
+Whittled down, you prospective candidates?
 Time to reach out and inform them of your decision ASAP.
-Prepare a job offer and employee agreement that state all the need-to-know information, such as the position’s end date, rate of pay, employee rules/policies, and any other parameters that need to be communicated upfront.
-Most holiday workers expect that the position will be short-term, but it’s important that you put together documentation that outline the terms of employment.
+Prepare a job offer and employment agreement that states all the need-to-know information, such as the position’s end date, rate of pay, employee rules/policies, and any other parameters that need to be communicated upfront.
+Most holiday workers expect that the position will be short-term, but it’s important that you put together documentation that outlines the terms of employment.
 To protect yourself, make sure new hires sign the agreement stating that they finally understand and accept the terms of employment.